hashkat/hashkat/docs/keywords.md

 ####retweet_visualization
 **(type: boolean)** If set to true, there will be a Gephi file called “retweet_viz.gexf” that is produced after the simulation terminates.
 This file can be found in the ‘output’ directory.
 The graph produced is a visualization of the most retweeted tweet in the network.

-####'rm'
-The command to remove a file through the terminal.
-Typing in the command `rm randomfile`, will remove the file named 'randomfile'.
-The command `rm -r` is used instead of `cp` for copying and pasting directories.

 ##S